Code Blue alert declared in Albany

 ALBANY, N.Y.
-(NEWS10) — The Homeless and Travelers Aid Society (HATAS) has issued a Code Blue alert for Sunday, February 5, through Tuesday, February 7.
-HATAS explains “real feel” temperatures are expected to drop below 32 degrees, including wind chill, during this time.
+(NEWS10) — The Homeless and Travelers Aid Society (HATAS) has issued a Code Blue alert for Tuesday, February 7, through Wednesday, February 8.
+HATAS explains “real feel” temperatures are expected to drop into the 20s during this time.

 Homeless residents in Albany County in need of shelter can go to the Captial City Rescue Mission at 259 South Pearl Street, the Emergency Overflow Shelter at 646 State Street 12206 (Lutheran Church), or the IPH Safe Haven at 26 South Swan Street 122010.
 Those in need can also call the HATAS Homeless Hotline at (518) 463-2124.